wp-plugins/spectacula-threaded-comments/readme.txt

 == Description ==

-Once installed this plug-in will replace your theme's comments template with its own.
-Giving you threading, pagination and jQuery based roll up of subordinate comments this allows you to keep things tidy.
-The roll up can be told to trigger at any depth you feel is best using the comments page under appearance.
-Also available on the plug-ins admin page is the option to use the other included stylesheet that's more appropriate for dark hued themes.
-You can also tell it to use no stylesheet at all.
-This is handy if you want to roll it into your themes stylesheet to cut down the number of HTTP requests a visitor makes, useful on busy sites.
+Once installed this plug-in will replace your theme's comments template with its own fully Ajax comment template.
+This allows both submission and update of comments without the page refreshing letting your visitors use it more as a chat room than the more traditional comment system.
+You can also roll up replied which can be told to trigger at any depth you feel is best using the settings page.
+Also available on the plug-ins admin page is the option to use another or no stylesheet, toggle the live updating of comments and change the refresh period for live update.

-This could also be useful for theme builders as you'd not have to worry about your comments.php again, Comments.php is one of the more complicated elements of any theme.
-And don't worry about only being able to use the stylesheets provided or having to hack the plug-in after every update, I've included three filers to allow you to replace the jQuery and the stylesheet with something of your own.

-The filters
+As of version 2 you can now easily add new stylesheets to the availble list by either copying them into the plug's style folder with a comment at the top of the sheet that looks like this /* comment style: Styleshee name */ or adding a commenting.css to your theme or child theme.
+Once added they will then be listed in the dropdown menu that shows on the admin page.

+=The filters=

+There are a few filters available for developers to intercept the javascript, paramerers passed to the javascript and the CSS file location

 1.	**spec_comment_css**
 	This will pass the URL of the stylesheet through to your function to replace